microsandbox/rxtui/README.md

 ### <span>2</span>&nbsp;&nbsp;Create Your First App

-Complete counter app in 30 lines:
+Complete counter app in less than 40 lines:

 ```rust
 use rxtui::prelude::*;